List of Las Vegas Raiders first-round draft picks

 Before the merger agreements in 1966, the AFL directly competed with the NFL and held a separate draft.
 This led to a bidding war over top prospects between the two leagues, along with the subsequent drafting of the same player in each draft.
 As part of the merger agreement on June 8, 1966, the two leagues began holding a multiple round "common draft".
 Once the AFL officially merged with the NFL in 1970, the "common draft" simply became the NFL draft.
 The first AFL draft was held prior to the start of the 1960 season.
 The first round of the 1960 AFL draft was territorial selections.
 Each team received a "territorial pick" which allowed them to select a single player within a pre-agreed upon designated region (the team's "territory").
 Teams then agreed on the top eight players at each position, who were subsequently assigned to teams by random draw, with each of the eight teams receiving one of those players.
 This process was repeated until all 53 roster spots were filled.
 Beginning in the 1961 draft, the AFL, using the same system as the NFL, began to assign picks based on the previous season's standings.

-Since the team's first draft, the Raiders have selected 65 players in the first round.
+Since the team's first draft, the Raiders have selected 66 players in the first round.
 The team's first-round pick in the inaugural AFL draft was Dale Hackbart, a defensive back from Wisconsin; he was the team's territorial selection.
-The Raiders have drafted first overall once, selecting JaMarcus Russell in the 2007 NFL draft.
-In the most recent draft, held in 2025, the Raiders selected Boise State running back Ashton Jeanty.
+The Raiders have drafted first overall twice, selecting JaMarcus Russell in the 2007 NFL draft.
+In the most recent draft, held in 2026, the Raiders selected Indiana quarterback Fernando Mendoza.

 The Raiders did not draft a player in the first round on eleven occasions.
 Five of the team's first-round picks—Marcus Allen, Tim Brown, Ray Guy, Gene Upshaw, and Charles Woodson—have been elected to the Pro Football Hall of Fame.
 The Raiders used four first-round picks in the 1960s to select players—Roman Gabriel, Dale Hackbart, Tony Lorick, and Joe Rutgens—who chose to sign with the NFL instead.